 The Cathedral is easy to find, towards the southern end of Main Street, though the main entrance to the building is on the opposite side, facing Line Wall Road.

-Services with a * can be watched live by following this link:
+Services can be watched live by following this link:

 Our online services include words on the screen so that you can join in easily.

 Recordings of all past services can be watched via this link: www.youtube.com/user/idt1957.